jabayazhini-ag/freeCodeCamp_Responsive-Web-Design/README.md

    *A balance sheet layout styled with CSS pseudo selectors to enhance visual appeal and interactivity.*

 12. 🎨 [Cat Painting](https://cat-painting-css-positioning-fcc.netlify.app/)
-    *A project showcasing the use of CSS positioning properties to construct a structured digital illustration.*
+    *A layout showcasing the use of CSS positioning properties to construct a structured digital illustration.*

 ## 📌 About This Repository